annapamma/vue-heatmap-tutorial/README.md

 Mission accomplished!
 Over the course of this tutorial, you have  installed Vue and ApexCharts with content-delivery networks (CDN), instantiated a Vue application, explored the basics of Vue reactivity, displayed and customized a simple heatmap, then made and customized a complex heatmap using real data!

 Now go forth and heat things up!
-Try changing the title, the shapes of the data points, what-have-you.
+Try changing the title, the shapes of the data points, what-have-you by adding the options found in the [ApexCharts docs](https://apexcharts.com/docs/options/).
 Send your lovely custom heatmaps to me at anna.pamela@gmail.com, and I'll include them in a gallery on this page.

 Come back in the near future for the next tutorial, where we will be making our heatmap interactive with ApexCharts' event handlers!